trustedtomato/decharge/README.md

-# JlessX
+# decharge

-JlessX is a very-static site generator.
+decharge is a very-static site generator.
-It doesn't emit JavaScript by default but is built on JSX, so the result is JlessX I guess.
+It doesn't emit JavaScript by default but is built on JSX, so the result is decharge I guess.

 ## Why?
 I tried out Astro, but the IDE support was really bad on my computer,